phylum-dev/documentation/docs/package_firewall/faq.md

 If a package's installation gets blocked by the firewall, possible malicious code execution will have been blocked, so there's no immediate need for action.

-Should you determine the policy violation to be a insignificant, you can add an exception by navigating to the [firewall overview], selecting the instance associated with the project, then clicking on the "Allow Package" button in the top-right.
+Should you determine the policy violation to be insignificant, you can add an exception by navigating to the [firewall overview], selecting the instance associated with the project, then clicking on the "Allow Package" button in the top-right.